k-sareen/mmtk-art/README.md

 The `StickyImmix` plan is only supported for x86_64 as the write barriers have not been implemented for any other platform.

-Currently we disable SELinux for the Cuttlefish VM at boot to avoid issues when trying to read `/proc` files.

 We've temporarily disabled loading app images at run-time since we currently do not have a way to remove image spaces inside MMTk.
 Once we have this functionality, we will enable this feature and register app images with MMTk.